 Benedict College is governed by a self-perpetuating Board of Trustees.
-The Board makes a conscious effort to be as representative as possible and includes among its members qualified individuals representing higher education, the church, business and community leaders, and student, faculty, and alumni members.
+The Board makes a conscious effort to be as representative as possible and includes among its members qualified individuals representing higher education, the church, business and community leaders, and alumni members.
 The Board is assisted in its work by several standing committees.

 The President of the College is the Chief Executive Officer of the College.
 He/she is appointed by the Board of Trustees and is charged with the day-to-day operation of the College.
-In carrying out his/her duties, the President is assisted by these principal administrators: the Chief of Staff; the Vice President for Academic Affairs; the Vice President for Business and Finance; the Vice President for Institutional Advancement; the Vice President for Student Affairs; the Vice President for Enrollment Management and the Athletics Director.
+In carrying out his/her duties, the President is assisted by these principal administrators: Special Assisant for Planning and Institutional Effectiveness, the Vice President for Academic Affairs; the Vice President for Business and Finance; the Vice President for Institutional Advancement; the Vice President for Student Affairs; and the Athletics Director.